RussellSnyder/academic-tweet-scraper/README.md

 ## Scraping the Scraped

+### System requirements

+Node is required to run this project. https://nodejs.org/en/

 ### How to generate output

 place the tweets that are desired to be converted into CSV into the `input_tweets` folder.